opentimestamps/foxglove/README.md

 At the moment, Foxglove's basic functionality works and is being experimentally used in production on the Alice calendar.
-But it is quite primitive, without logging, proper error handling, tests, etc.
+But it is quite primitive, without full error handling, tests, etc.